CroSSer23/DeepLX-App/README.md

 ## 🔌 API Integration

-The app integrates with the DeepLX API, which is a free alternative to DeepL's official API.
-The default endpoint is pre-configured, but you can use your own DeepLX instance.
+The app integrates with translation APIs and includes smart text chunking for large documents.
+For texts larger than 500 characters, the app automatically:

+1. **Splits text** into optimal chunks (preserving sentence boundaries)
+2. **Translates in parallel** (up to 3 chunks simultaneously)
+3. **Shows real-time progress** during translation
+4. **Reassembles** the translated text seamlessly

+You can configure your own translation API endpoint in the settings.

 ### API Request Format